Florida State Road 84: History

+Construction began on Alligator Alley in the early 1960s.
+On the Naples side, the route would connect with Davis Boulevard, which was previously a local road running from US 41 to Airport Road (CR 31).
+Davis Boulevard was named for George Davis, one of the Naples area's first attorneys who built one of the first houses along the road near Shadowlawn Drive.

+Maps in the late 1960s indicated that Alligator Alley would be designated State Road 838, a designation which runs along Sunrise Boulevard in Fort Lauderdale.
+Though, when the highway was completed and opened on February 11, 1968, the State Road 84 designation and signs were placed along the entire length of the road (101 mi) from Naples to Fort Lauderdale.

 Two decades later, the southern extension of Interstate 75 from Tampa was moving forward with earnest, as was the construction of Interstate 595.
 Because the population and traffic of southern Broward County were growing at a fast rate, Interstate 595 was being built to improve the connections between the Alley and US 1 (and improve access to Port Everglades and Fort Lauderdale-Hollywood International Airport), and the eastbound lanes of SR 84 were shifted southward to accommodate the new expressway that runs down what once was a large grassy median with limited cross-overs/turnarounds for SR 84.
 I-595 was opened to traffic in the mid-1980s.

 When four-laning of Alligator Alley was completed to Interstate highway and environmental standards (several tunnels were constructed at various points under the road for the critically endangered Florida Panther), signs along the toll road identifying it as SR 84 were removed, and I-75 signs went up to replace them in early 1993.
-While the SR 84 could have remained the hidden designation of the road, the Florida Department of Transportation decided to supersede it with the hidden designation already in place for I-75 south of Gillette: SR 93.
+While the SR 84 could have remained the hidden designation of the road, the Florida Department of Transportation decided to supersede it with the hidden designation already in place for I-75 in most of the state: SR 93.
 This created the disconnection of SR 84 that exists to the present day.